mohamdev/shadow-boxer/README.md

 ## Dataset

 This repository contains a dataset of **2D poses** estimated from internet videos of experienced boxers performing shadow boxing.
-The keypoints were estimated using the [RTMO pose estimator](https://github.com/open-mmlab/mmpose/tree/main/projects/rtmo).
+The keypoints were estimated using the [RTMO pose estimator](https://github.com/open-mmlab/mmpose/tree/main/projects/rtmo) implemented through fast and easy-to-use [rtmlib](https://github.com/Tau-J/rtmlib).
 Each sample consists of a series of frames, where each frame has 2D keypoint coordinates representing the pose of a boxer.

 ## Statistical Modeling: GMMs & VAEs